jerryyao-uofc/food_security_and_political_instability/README.md

 econometric investigation will have two primary components: 1) Interpretation and Comparison with present literature, and 2) Predictions of undernourishment levels and political stability levels of a nation.

-In the repository, we present our notebooks for datasets, dataprocessing, merging steps and regression results.